wubigo/wubigo.github.io/back/content/post/blog_on_hugo/index.md

 +++
 title = "Blog on hugo way"
-subtitle = "Learn how to blog with hugo" summary = "Decide to gave hugo a shot after many years of jekyll" date = 2019-02-22T11:38:27+08:00 draft = false
+subtitle = "Learn how to blog with hugo" summary = "Decide to gave hugo a shot after many years of being jekyll" date = 2019-02-22T11:38:27+08:00 draft = false